voray/ruby-sparkpost/README.md

 [Sign up](https://app.sparkpost.com/sign-up?src=Dev-Website&sfdcid=70160000000pqBb) for a SparkPost account and visit our [Developer Hub](https://developers.sparkpost.com) for even more content.

-# ruby-sparkpost
+# SparkPost Ruby API Client

-SparkPost client library for Ruby https://www.sparkpost.com
+The official Ruby client library for Sparkpost

 ## Installation